RogerZhangHS/Post-Bukkit-Translation/What_to_do_post-Bukkit.md

 srgname obf helps, but there is no write-once-ignore thing like on Bukkit This only applies to LARGE projects, some really tiny mods only interface with Forge API Performance is subpar to both Bukkit and Spigot
-Can be ¡®fixed¡¯ but will need both time, and manpower, mostly time.
+Can be â€˜fixedâ€™ but will need both time, and manpower, mostly time.
 Can we attempt to salvage spigot patches?
 Yes, we could but we should ask written permission (FEEDBACK) Can we use existing performance enhancement projects?
-(FEEDBACK) Reason i¡¯m putting it here, we need to know if we can easily get the server up to the known performance current ¡®generation¡¯ servers have, otherwise there won¡¯t be any added value.
+(FEEDBACK) Reason iâ€™m putting it here, we need to know if we can easily get the server up to the known performance current â€˜generationâ€™ servers have, otherwise there wonâ€™t be any added value.
 Might be possible, just that we might have to ask first.
-There¡¯s also the question of how invasive things should be Not very developer friendly
+Thereâ€™s also the question of how invasive things should be Not very developer friendly
-Considered ¡°hard to get into¡± by some (or many?) developers Lacks proper PR processing systems, unlike bukkit.
+Considered â€œhard to get intoâ€ by some (or many?) developers Lacks proper PR processing systems, unlike bukkit.
 If the community is big enough, we can possibly apply pressure on LexManos?
 Lack of documentation, though can be fixed